 Dyslexia Resources

-• Students struggling with some or all of the many facets of reading, writing, and/or spelling are provided specialized assessments in order to determine if a student may be identified as a student with dyslexia.
+• Students struggling with some or all of the many facets of reading, writing, and/or spelling are provided with specialized assessments to determine if a student may be identified as a student with dyslexia.
 Those students who are identified are provided with an appropriate instructional program for the student at each campus.
 The major instructional strategies utilize individualized, intensive, and multi-sensory methods as appropriate.
 The purpose of the FAQ area below is to answer frequently asked questions concerning how students who may exhibit characteristics of dyslexia are served within LPS.
-The guidelines and procedures adopted have been designed to correlate to the identification and instruction of students with dyslexia and related disorders adopted by the State Board of Education in 1992, mandated by the state of Texas, and presented in Texas Dyslexia Handbook 2021.
-Additionally, there are important changes shared in the following links: The Dyslexia Handbook 2021 Update: Important Changes for Families to Understand and Actualizacion del manual de dislexia 2021: Cambios Importantes que las Familias Deben Entender.
+The guidelines and procedures adopted have been designed to correlate to the identification and instruction of students with dyslexia and related disorders adopted by the State Board of Education in 1992, mandated by the state of Texas, and presented in The Dyslexia Handbook (updated 2024).
+Additionally, there are important changes shared in the following links: Manual Sobre Dislexia (The Dyslexia Handbook - Spanish), HB 3928 FAQs: Dyslexia Evaluation, Identification, and Instruction, HB 3928 FAQs: Dyslexia Evaluation, Identification, and Instruction (Spanish)Overview of Special Education for Parents, and Overview of Special Education for Parents (Spanish).
+The Overview of Special Education for parents is found in over 25 languages at the TEA website.
+SPEDTex website

 The Dyslexia Handbook was developed to satisfy two statutes and one rule addressing dyslexia and related disorders.
-Texas Education Code (TEC) §38.003 defines dyslexia and related disorders, mandates testing students for dyslexia, and providing instruction for students with dyslexia.
+Texas Education Code (TEC) §38.003 defines dyslexia and related disorders, mandates testing students for dyslexia, and guidance on providing instruction for students with dyslexia.
 It gives the State Board of Education authority to adopt rules and standards to administer testing and instruction.
-Furthermore, Chapter 19 of the Texas Administrative Code (TAC) § 74.28 outlines the responsibilities of districts as to delivery of services to students with dyslexia. § 504 of the Rehabilitation Act of 1973 establishes assessment and evaluation standards and procedures for students.
-If a student’s dyslexia is determined to ‘substantially limit’ learning, then Section 504 procedures are put into place.
+Furthermore, Chapter 19 of the Texas Administrative Code (TAC) § 74.28 outlines the responsibilities of districts as to delivery of services to students with dyslexia.

 LPS is committed to supporting all students to ensure educational success.
 Dyslexia support services are provided on all campuses K-12.